bah87/redux-workshop/README.md

 `Todo` in the above code snippet is our presentational component. `Todo` will now be passed a props object that has `items`, `addTodo`, `removeTodo` and `clearList`.
 Open up `frontend/components/todo.js` and add methods to the appropriate buttons so that when a user clicks them, they will dispatch the proper actions.<br>

 That's it!
+You should now understand how Redux manages state with actions and reducers and the store (all provided by the `redux` package), as well as how React components get access to the store using Provider and connect from `react-redux` package.
+You should also have an idea how React components might use state and action-dispatches.
 Your app should now allow users to add todo items to the list, remove individual items, or clear the entire list.
 Be sure to run `git checkout phase-02` to look at the final source code!
+It's also a good idea to put debuggers in your actions, reducer and components to get a feel for how the data flows when you click a button that dispatches an action.